If you are planning to visit New York City, deciding when to go can be a challenge.

 Memorial Day is the start of beach season in NYC, and believe it or not, we have some pretty nice beaches!

-Summer is here, and though it does bring more tourists, there are also more fantastic annual events!
+Summer is here, and though it does bring more tourists (June and July are the busiest months to visit), there are also more fantastic annual events!

 You can purchase affordable art at the NYC perennial favorite, the Washington Square Outdoor Art Show.